-• If a resolution has not been reached, a conference will be scheduled with the Assistant Head of School for Academic Affairs or the Head of School.
+• If a resolution has not been reached, a conference will be scheduled with the Academic Dean or the Head of School.

 In cases of parental divorce, the school will include both parents in all communication and hold joint conferences provided there are no court orders to the contrary and each parent wants to be included.
-The custodial parent is asked to advise the school about special arrangements, if any, and to provide a mailing address and phone number for the non-custodial parent.
+The custodial parent is asked to advise the school about special arrangements if any and to provide a mailing address and phone number for the non-custodial parent.